The State of Student Loan Debt (2021)

 Student Loan Default Statistics

 When you miss your payments, your loans enter default.
-With federal student loans, default occurs after your payment is 270 days late.
+With federal student loans, loans enter default after your payment is 270 days late.
 With private loans, you can enter default after just 90 days.
-The Coronavirus Aid, Relief, and Economic Security (CARES) Act went into place and suspended payments, so default information is from before March 13, 2021 — when the CARES Act went into effect.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act went into place and suspended payments, so there have been no new defaults in two years.
+According to the Department of Education, the number of accounts in default has declined:

 COVID-19 Impact on Student Loan Debt